 Provisional plate stabilization

-Once accurate reduction has been confirmed, a conventional screw can be inserted to provide initial plate stabilization and confirm satisfactory contouring (see "assessment of reduction" under "authors' added material").
+Once accurate reduction has been confirmed, a conventional screw can be inserted to provide initial plate stabilization and confirm satisfactory contouring (see the content on assessment of reduction).

 Most larger butterfly fragments are suitable for reduction and stabilization with lag screw(s).
 Usually two screws are required.
 The goal is to achieve perfect reduction and compression with a lag screw either through the plate or separate to it.